Morgan-Griffiths/wingspan/README.md

 - the 4 end of round goals.
 1x4 matrix.
 Each goal is a number.
 - Bird feeder.
 1x6 matrix.
 1-6 is a number representating food type.
 6 is reroll possible yes/no.
+- Number of dice outside of bird feeder
 - Face-up cards - 1x3
 - Deck - [0 - 170]
 - Discards - [0 - 170]
+- Bonus cards - [0 - 26]

 ## Hand representation